TravelAge West

 Following are a few essential items to keep in mind: The typical duration of a temple stay is two days, but some extended periods are available.
 Throughout these trips, participants should keep noise to a minimum; avoid bright or revealing clothing; refrain from smoking and consuming alcohol; and treat all structures and objects with respect.

 Accommodations are simple, and uniforms are provided; however, guests should also bring basic layers of clothing and toiletries for communal showers.
-In terms of activities, visitors will learn and practice meditation, the self-purification process of the 108 prostrations, tea ceremonies and Buddhist chanting.
+Throughout their stay, visitors will learn and practice meditation, the self-purification process of the 108 prostrations, tea ceremonies and Buddhist chanting.

-Additional activities and attractions vary by temple, so here’s a breakdown of just some of the unique temple stays that dot the country.
+Additional activities and attractions vary by temple, so here’s a breakdown of just some of the unique temple stays around the country.
+Additional information about each can be found on the Templestay website.

 Baekyangsa